swiftlang/swift-evolution/proposals/0306-actors.md

 #### Existing practice

-There are a number of existing actor implementations that have considered the notion or reentrancy:
+There are a number of existing actor implementations that have considered the notion of reentrancy:

 * Erlang/Elixir ([gen_server](https://medium.com/@eduardbme/erlang-gen-server-never-call-your-public-interface-functions-internally-c17c8f28a1ee)) showcases a simple "loop/deadlock" scenario and how to detect and fix it,
 * Akka ([Persistence persist/persistAsync](https://doc.akka.io/docs/akka/current/persistence.html#relaxed-local-consistency-requirements-and-high-throughput-use-cases) is effectively _non-reentrant behavior by default_, and specific APIs are designed to allow programmers to _opt into_ reentrant whenever it would be needed.
 In the linked documentation `persistAsync` is the re-entrant version of the API, and it is used _very rarely_ in practice.
 Akka persistence and this API has been used to implement bank transactions and process managers, by relying on the non-reentrancy of `persist()` as a killer feature, making implementations simple to understand and _safe_.
 Note that Akka is built on top of Scala, which does not provide `async`/`await`.
 This means that mailbox-processing methods are more synchronous in nature, and rather than block the actor while waiting for a response, they would handle the response as a separate message receipt.